IU-PR/Capstone_project/content/docs/Groups/InnoShop.md

 Regarding storing and managing images, documents, or other media files related to products or user profiles, it is recommended to adopt a dedicated file storage solution such as Amazon S3, Google Cloud Storage, or a self-hosted alternative.
 Such services provide scalable and reliable storage to manage file uploads and downloads.

 ## 3. UI Design
 The UI design, which we created in Figma, currently contains the basic design outlet of how the improved innostore look like.
+We asked an university student to help us with the Figma design and how to create a working prototype.
+He is the first year student named **Khush Pradipbhai Patel**.
+The Working prototype is available at: https://www.figma.com/proto/bFgXwmxt28EWI4U56yuBeN/innoshop?type=design&node-id=57-3471&scaling=min-zoom&page-id=1%3A4&starting-point-node-id=8%3A32
 The UI design is available at: https://www.figma.com/proto/bFgXwmxt28EWI4U56yuBeN/innoshop?type=design&node-id=8-32&scaling=min-zoom&page-id=1%3A4&starting-point-node-id=8%3A32